-Source: European Information Technology Observatory 95, ref to ITU, OECD, ECTEL page 9
+Source: European Information Technology Observatory 95, ref to ITU, OECD, ECTEL

-Organizationally, Nordic users are well experienced.
+Organizationally, Nordic users are fairly well experienced.
 The understanding from unions for offensive IT policies is clear.
-An example here is a wide acceptance of telecommuting and work-at-home, a phenomenon that is looked upon as important especially in countries that are as geographically large as the Nordic countries.
-Legislative and organizational reforms are being constructively discussed.
+An example here is a clear acceptance of telecommuting and work-at-home, a phenomenon that is looked upon as important especially in countries that are as geographically large as the Nordic countries.
+Legislative and organizational reforms are being constructively discussed, even in cases where they contradict to conventional policies.

 For citizens, new organisational development is tried.
-So called 'citizen offices', expanded libraries with good communication facilities, are used in several Nordic countries.
+'Citizen offices', expanded libraries with good communication facilities, are used in several Nordic countries.
 In these offices, public dialogues are taking place.